ErikKimsey/erikkimsey_gltengange/README.md

 ## Erik Kimsey
 ## GLTEngage UI Engineer Technical Challenge

-Hello Andy and Aliaks,
+Hello Andy and Aliaks!
+How are you?
 There was a 2-3 hour limit that I inadvertently surpassed, spending a lot of time simply reading about things like the Media Recorder/Stream API, learning about datatypes, and making decisions regarding persisting data (locally and hosted DB).

 I've decided on Nextjs for frontend framework.
 The issue there was MediaRecorder required the "window" object, of the browser, in order to work.
 Taillwind for styling.
-After deliberation on persisting data,
+After deliberation on persisting data, I would have implemented localstorage or IndexedDB.
+As for backend, I was planning to host video data on Supabase.

+Thanks!
+Erik Kimsey

 ### UI
 **Tools used (or potentially used):**